Shaitan Singh: 1962 Sino-Indian War

 There had long been disagreement between India and China over borders in the Himalaya region.
 To counter the increasing Chinese intrusions into disputed territory, then Prime Minister of India Jawaharlal Nehru asked for strategies for dealing with them.
 However, the proposal put forward by the Indian Army was rejected.
 Instead, he approved a plan proposed by a bureaucrat called the "Forward Policy".
 This called for the establishment of a number of small posts facing the Chinese.
-Due to the severe rise in public criticism against Chinese intrusions, Nehru implemented the "Forward Policy" against the advice of the army.
+Due to the severe rise in public criticism against Chinese intrusions, The PM of India(Jawaharlal Nehru) implemented the "Forward Policy" against the advice of the army.
 The army's concern was that the Chinese had geographical advantage.
 Additionally, maintaining numerous small posts would be untenable if the Chinese superior forces attacked.
-This was ruled out by Nehru who believed the Chinese would not attack.
-But the Chinese did, initiating the Sino-Indian War.
+This was ruled out by Jawaharlal Nehru who believed the Chinese would not attack.
+But the Chinese did, initiating Sino-Indian war in 1962.